akshay080396/Linear_Regression_with_Multiple_Variables/README.md

-# Multiple Linear Regression for Predictive Analysis
+# Multiple Variable Linear Regression for Predictive Analysis

 This repository contains an implementation of a multiple linear regression model for predictive analysis.
 The model explores the relationship between multiple independent variables and a dependent variable, aiming to predict outcomes based on given input features.